21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Weighted total9.1

-Verdict: The most user-friendly AI photo enhancer for enthusiast photographers who want powerful one-click AI tools without Photoshop’s complexity.
+Verdict: The most user-friendly AI photo enhancer for enthusiast photographers who want capable one-click AI tools without Photoshop’s complexity.
 Luminar Neo bridges the gap between beginner apps and professional suites.

 Best for: Enthusiast and hobbyist photographers who want AI-powered sky replacement, relighting, and portrait retouching with minimal manual work.